 by Meghan Fitzgerald

-After a 20-year study on the difference between acquiring things and acquiring experiences, Cornell Professor, Dr. Gilovich concluded that,
+After a 20-year study on the difference between acquiring things and acquiring experiences, Cornell Professor, Dr. Gilovich concluded that:

 “Our experiences are a bigger part of ourselves than our material goods.
 You can really like your material stuff.
 You can even think that part of your identity is connected to those things, but nonetheless, they remain separate from you.
 In contrast, your experiences really are part of you.
 We are the sum total of our experiences.”

 For roots, we’ll double down on our family traditions.
-For wings, we’ll keep finding experiences and objects that help them stretch and grow.
+For wings, we’ll keep finding experiences and objects that help our kiddos stretch and grow.
 We’ve crowdsourced ideas from friends about how best to do that.
 To follow are some of our favorites, and we hope they help you this season too!

-Give regular time together—Not sure how to wrap time?
+Give regular time together.
+Not sure how to wrap time?
 You can wrap up a certificate, making a promise for a way to spend regular time together.
 Here are some of our favorite potential promises:

 Open-ended toys.
 Toys may be things, but toys can be powerful tools for fun and learning, especially the ones that support open-ended play.
 There are some great lists of open-ended toys out there, and we are partial to WIRED Magazine’s list of the five best toys of all time (sticks and dirt are on there!).

-No matter how you gift this season, we wish you and your family a 2020 full of joyful and memorable experiences together!
+No matter how you gift this season, we wish you and your family a 2021 full of joyful and memorable experiences together!

 DIY activities, tips, and weekly resources right in your inbox.